- Undergraduate Majors

 The Part-Time MSW Program is currently accepting applications for the 2014-2015 academic year.
 Classes are held only on Saturdays and start at 9 AM.
 Visit the MSW Application Page for information on how to apply.

 An academic advisor is happy to contact you!
 Please Request More Information About the Program, fill out your contact information, and one of our advisors will be in touch soon.
 We also invite you to visit the Part-Time Program Frequently Asked Questions to discover answers to common questions.
 Visit our Contact Us page to learn how to get in touch with School of Social Work administrators, program staff, and advisors.

 Part-Time Students and Field Placements in WI, MN and IL, 2012-2013

-Our Part-Time M.S.W.
-Program is offered on two sites: the UW-Madison campus for those in the greater Madison area and the UW-Eau Claire campus for those who live in the northwest part of the state.
-The Part-Time M.S.W.
-Program is designed to allow students who are not able to pursue full-time study to work towards an M.S.W. degree on a structured, time-extended basis.
+Our Part-Time MSW Program is offered at two sites: the UW-Madison campus and the UW-Eau Claire campus.
+Students select a site based on their proximity to each campus, personal connections to either community and/or the best alternative for their commute.
+The Part-Time MSW Program is designed to allow students who are not able to pursue full-time study to work towards a master's degree on a structured, time-extended basis.

 - Courses offered on Saturdays, beginning at 9:00 am, in Eau Claire and Madison